If you are looking to drive to a Casino in Tennessee, then you had better put some more gas in the car…….

 The Eastern Band of Cherokee Indians did purchase some land in Sevierville, Tennessee, which could potentially be used for the building of a casino.
 To this date, the Cherokee Tribe hasn’t said what it will actually do with the land yet.
 Here’s hoping……..

 A there are no commercial casinos in Tennesee, or Tribal casinos, there are no slot machines available for players anywhere across Tennesee.
 If you do want to play on some slots (online or in a physical casino), you will need to head out of state.

 Most forms of gambling are prohibited in Tennessee.
 However, last year the state decided to move forward with a sports betting bill.
-Consequently, online sports wagering is now legal in Tennessee, with three online sportsbooks already live and accepting bets.
+Consequently, Tennessee sports betting is now legal and available online and mobile, with four online sportsbooks already live and accepting bets.
+Sports gambling has been live in the state since 2020 and has proved extremely popular with those looking to place a sports bet in the state.
 Casino gambling, however, remains banned, and people looking to play roulette, poker, and other popular table games will need to venture away from the state to play.

 The only game of chance that is legal in Tennessee is the lottery.
 Anyone who wants to take part must be 18 years of age, and tickets may not be sold online.
 Tennessee is one of three states where charitable bingo is not allowed, again emphasizing the anti-gambling stance that has long existed in the state.

 Only time will tell if Tennessee lawmakers will allow online casino gambling in the state.
 Things do certainly seem more positive with the legalization of sports betting sites in the state, however, it appears unlikely that online casino gaming will be legalized any time soon.